dgoulet-tor/arti/README.md

 `tor-protover`: Minimal implementation of the Tor subprotocol verisoning system.
 Less complete than the one in Tor's current src/rust, but more simple.

+`tor-socksproto`: Implements the server side of the SOCKS protocol, along with Tor-specific extensions.

+`tor-checkable`: Defines traits and types used to represent things that you can't use until verifying their signatures and checking their timeliness.

 `tor-netdoc`: Parsing for Tor's network documents.
 Underdocumented and too big.